ajaykumar911/android_apps_concepts/README.md

 Intents: Intents are used to facilitate communication between different components of your app and even between apps.

-# 4. Building Your App
+# d.
+Building Your App

 With a solid foundation in place, it's time to start developing your app: